 Requires LARA to submit quarterly reports pertaining to the percentage of claimants using the internet MARVIN system, or any application developed for that purpose, to certify and receive UI benefits and implement improvement to the system to reach a goal of 80.0% of claimants certifying on systems that reduces staff face time and MARVIN telephone system usage.
 Executive eliminates.
-House revises to include accurate terminology and increases goal to 85%.
+House revises to include accurate terminology and increases goal to 85.0%.
+Senate retains.
+Conference concurs with House in part, but reduces goal to 75.0%.